 If DVT or PE is detected during pregnancy, the anticoagulant of choice is a low molecular weight heparin (LMWH).
 LMWH, because of its molecular size, does not cross the placenta.
 It does not cause maternal osteoporosis and may be less likely to cause thrombocytopenia, which can result from prolonged (≥ 6 mo) use of unfractionated heparin.
-Warfarin crosses the placenta and may cause fetal abnormalities or death (see see Some Drugs With Adverse Effects During Pregnancy).
+Warfarin crosses the placenta and may cause fetal abnormalities or death (see Table 2: Some Drugs With Adverse Effects During Pregnancy).
 Indications for thrombolysis during pregnancy are the same as for patients who are not pregnant.

 If PE recurs despite effective anticoagulation, surgery, usually placement of an inferior vena cava filter just distal to the renal vessels, is indicated.